All visitors to NorQuest campuses for classes or other services must declare their vaccination status.More details

 PROGRAM AT A GLANCE

 - Language Arts – this requirement can be met with any of the following, or an equivalent course:

 - Mathematics – this requirement can be met with any of the following, or an equivalent course:

 - 65% in MATH 1905 or 50% in Mathematics 10-3

-Hospital unit clerks are the first point of contact for patients and play a vital role in managing communication and information in hospital nursing units.
-Learn medical terminology, how to process medical orders, communication skills, administrative procedures, and computer skills.
+This fast-paced Hospital Unit Clerk program will prepare you to play a vital administrative role in managing communication and information in a hospital nursing unit.
+Students learn medical terminology, how to process medical orders, communication skills, administrative procedures, and computer skills.
 Further, students will participate in a four-week work experience placement in a health-care facility to practice and refine their skills.

 Individuals are more likely to be successful in this career if they: